 While exercise can be helpful for easing sleep apnea symptoms, timing is everything when it comes to breaking a sweat.
 Stuart Quan, MD, the Gerald E. McGinnis professor of sleep medicine at Harvard Medical School and editor of the Sleep and Health Education Program, cautions that some individuals become too overstimulated by exercise to be able to wind down for sleep.

-That is particularly unhelpful for newly diagnosed sleep apnea patients who may already experiencing trouble sleeping as a result of adjusting to CPAP therapy.
 Dr. Quan recommends giving yourself a few hours between workout and sleep so your body temperature can stabilize, heartbeat return to rest, and adrenaline levels stabilize.